(c) FreeFoto.com

 What will change for you is the following:

-• you have been consciously or subconsciously avoiding to address the problem head on.
+• You have been consciously or subconsciously avoiding to address the problem head on.
 After the seminar you will feel confident to address it head-on.

-• there will be a marked change in the way you see the problem, leave alone address this problem
+• There will be a marked change in the way you see the problem, leave alone address this problem

-• you will be more clear in your mind and will have no hesitation, or goose bumps in your belly.
+• You will be more clear in your mind and will have no hesitation, or goose bumps in your belly.

-• you will not avoid but make positive contribution - just the right one - not too less to let it drift nor too much to interfere and de-motivate the team
+• You will not avoid but make positive contribution - just the right one - not too less to let it drift nor too much to interfere and de-motivate the team

-• you will be able to direct the project with a purpose.
+• You will be able to direct the project with a purpose.

-• you will be able to intelligently look at your team and make the right choices of people with the right frame of mind to make the project a success.
+• You will be able to intelligently look at your team and make the right choices of people with the right frame of mind to make the project a success.

 You will know what to monitor, what actually causes problems (as against what appears to cause problems) and how to address these problems.
 In short, you will know what are the right strings to pull.